-Chronic plantar heel pain, plantar fasciitis, jogger’s heel…Call it what you will, persistent heel pain is one of the most common sports injuries affecting runners.
+Chronic Plantar Heel Pain (CPHP), plantar fasciitis, jogger’s heel… call it what you will, persistent heel pain is one of the most common sports injury affecting runners.

-Heel pain can be debilitating and severely hold you back from activities you love.
+Heel Pain can be debilitating and severely hold you back from activities you love.

-Our team of expert Musculoskeletal Podiatrists at PodiatryFirst in Bondi Junction and Sydney CBD can help you recover quickly.
+Luckily our team of expert Musculoskeletal Podiatrists at PodiatryFirst in Bondi Junction and Sydney CBD can help you recover quickly.

-What is the “Plantar Fascia” and what is its function?
+What is the plantar fascia and what is its function?

 Your Plantar Fascia acts to prevent over flattening of the arch of the foot, and also stiffens the foot when taking off during walking and running.
 It is crucial to the proper function of the foot.

-The common and frequently used term “Plantar Fasciitis” refers to the long held assumption that it is the direct result of an inflammatory process.
-However this belief has been challenged, and it has been found that the condition is not primarily inflammatory and is in fact the result of degenerative changes at the origin or enthesis of the plantar fascia at the heel, including a deterioration of collagen fibres, increased secretion of ground substance proteins and increased vascularity (Jarde et al., 2003; Lemon et al., 2003).
+The common and frequently used term Plantar Fasciitis refers to the long held assumption that it is the direct result of an inflammatory process.
+However this belief has been challenged, and it has been found that the condition is not primarily inflammatory and is in fact the result of degenerative changes at the origin or enthesis of the Plantar Fascia at the heel, including a deterioration of collagen fibres, increased secretion of ground substance proteins and increased vascularity (Jarde et al., 2003; Lemon et al., 2003).

-Chronic plantar heel pain usually presents as pain under your heel or in the arch of your foot in the morning or after resting.
+Chronic Plantar Heel Pain usually presents as pain under your heel or in the arch of your foot in the morning or after resting.

 Quite often your symptoms will be worst with the first steps you take in the morning and improves with activity, as it warms up.